DFHack/dfhack/docs/dev/Lua API.rst

   Returns the true *x,y,z* of the item, or *nil* if invalid.
 You should generally use this method instead of reading *item.pos* directly since that field only stores the last position where the item was on the ground.
+Make sure the item is present in ``world.items.other.IN_PLAY`` first, otherwise the result can indicate where a unit left the map with the item.

 * ``dfhack.items.getBookTitle(item)``